MediaComem/comem-archidep/README.md

 - :book: Slides or written documents pertaining to the various topics discussed during this course.
 - :hammer: An exercise aimed at practicing a topic discussed in class.
 - **:collision: This exercise is graded.**
+- :key: Solution(s) for an exercise.
+- :movie_camera: A video related to a subject.
+- :classical_building: The deployment architecture put in place during an exercise.

 For you to succeed in this course, it is highly recommended that you read and complete all the content that is not labeled "_extra_".